 BacMam stocks should be stored at 4°C protected from light in the original package.
-Store HDAC inhibitor at 4°C. Avoid repeated freeze/thaw cycles.
+Avoid repeated freeze/ thaw cycles.
 We recommend re-testing BacMam stock after storing for more than 12 months.
 If your BacMam stock has been purified, use it within 30 days for best results.
+Store sodium butyrate at 4°C.

 Table 2.
-Materials in Kit Details Storage mNeon in BacMam ≅ 2 ×10 10 VG/mL in ESF 921 Insect Culture Medium (Expression Systems, product #96-001-01) CMV or CAG driven expression, mNeon fluorescent protein in BacMam.
-4°C SB sodium butyrate (Sigma Aldrich product #B5887) 500 mM in H 2 O Sodium butyrate is added to the culture to maintain BacMam expression.
+Materials in Kit Details Storage Insect Cul BacMam ≅ 2 ×10 10 VG/mL in ESF 921 ture Medium (Expression Systems, 96-001-01) mNeon fluorescent protein in BacMam.
+4°C SB sodium butyrate (Sigma Aldrich product #B5887) 500mM in H 2 O Sodium butyrate is added to the culture to maintain BacMam expression.
 Other HDAC inhibitors may work as well.
 4°C